Board of Directors

 Dr. Nora Janjan

 Dr. Nora Janjan held the position of Professor of Radiation Oncology at the University of Texas M.D.
 Anderson Cancer Center, Houston, Texas.
 She served as President and Chair of the Board of the American Society for Therapeutic Radiology and Oncology.
 Dr. Janjan served on many national committees on the treatment of cancer, including Chair - Working Group on Palliative Care, End of Life Care and Pain Relief, and National Cancer Institute and National Institute on Aging; Member - American Society for Clinical Oncology, Cancer Education Committee for Optimizing Cancer Care, and American Society for Clinical Oncology Guidelines on the Use of Biophosphonates in Breast Cancer.
 She is a 1975 graduate of the University of Arizona and a 1979 graduate of the University of Arizona College of Medicine.
-She has completed residencies in Internal Medicine and Radiation Oncology.
-Both of these residencies were completed at the Baylor College of Medicine.
-In addition to being one of the world's premier radiologic oncologists, Dr. Janjan is a distinguished researcher who has produced more than 100 peer-reviewed publications and has received many honors including: Fellow—American College of Physicians, Outstanding Teacher Award—Department of General Surgical Oncology, Fellow—American College of Radiology, and listed in "Best Doctors in America."
+She has completed residencies in Internal Medicine and Radiation Oncology at the Baylor College of Medicine.
+Dr. Janjan has produced more than 100 peer-reviewed publications and has received many honors including: Fellow—American College of Physicians, Outstanding Teacher Award—Department of General Surgical Oncology, Fellow—American College of Radiology, and listed in "Best Doctors in America."

 Willie T. Langston

-Willie T. Langston graduated summa cum laude from Texas A&M University in 1981.
+Willie T. Langston is a managing partner and Chairman of Avalon Advisors, LLC.
+He graduated summa cum laude from Texas A&M University in 1981.
 After graduation, he worked for Coopers & Lybrand for two years and became a Certified Public Accountant.
 He then attended Stanford's Graduate School of Business, receiving his MBA in 1985.
 Upon graduation, Mr. Langston joined Goldman Sachs' Private Wealth Management Division.
 In 1996 he joined Morgan Stanley where he worked until founding Avalon in 2001.
 Mr. Langston is a member of the Mays School of Business Advisory Board at Texas A&M and is an outside advisor to the Texas A&M Foundation Investment Committee.
 He is currently the Chairman of the Board of Houston Christian High School and a deacon at Second Baptist Church.
 He is a former Trustee of the 12th Man Foundation, past President of the Houston Christian Educational Opportunities Foundation, and a past President of the Houston Chapter of the Stanford Business School Alumni Association.